rsancho64/ttt0/README.md

 1094 hits
 In your package.json: change this line

-- "start": "react-scripts start"
+`"start": "react-scripts start",`

 to

-- "start": "react-scripts --openssl-legacy-provider start"
+`"start": "react-scripts --openssl-legacy-provider start",`